15 Must-Read Inspirational Books for Women

 Shoe Dog tells you everything you should do when starting a business, or growing one.The Female Professional

 Here at TFP, this book has been incredibly inspiring.
 Philanthropist Melinda Gates talks about her work with the Gates Foundation as it relates to women’s health, family planning, and women’s rights.
 The work they’ve done, and the stories she tells, are eye-opening.

 If you ever need a way to help you put things into perspective, this book will do it.
-I personally after reading it called my Dad and thanked him for emphasizing education and being so crazy about it on my behalf while I was growing up.
-Women in different areas of the world simply don’t have access or are denied this basic right.
+I personally, after reading it, called my Dad and thanked him for emphasizing education and being so crazy about it on my behalf while I was growing up.
+Women in different areas simply don’t have access to or are denied this fundamental right.

 How to Be a Bad Ass by Jen Sincero

 The book that started me down the road to self-development was This book lit a fire under me and made me realize that there are so many possibilities out there and I am capable of achieving all of my wildest dreams.
 The way Jen writes is easy to digest and really stays with you.
 This book kept me glued to the pages and I couldn’t put it down.
 If you’re in need of a motivational boost this book is it.
 You won’t be disappointed.Victoria @ Motherhood Life Balance